 Sometimes I blindly chop a bunch of veggies to add to my stock.
-Garlic is almost always an ingredient, etc, but for this recipe I really wanted to keep it basic so I only used mushrooms and salt.
+Garlic is almost always an ingredient but for this recipe, I really wanted to keep it basic so I only used mushrooms and salt.
 I didn’t even bother chopping the mushrooms.
 There is no need really.
-Specially if pressure cooked.
-Mushrooms will release most of their flavour after roughly 2 hours of pressure cooking.
+Especially if pressure cooked.
+Mushrooms will release most of their flavor after roughly 2 hours of pressure cooking.
 It sounds like a long time to pressure cook something but I did some testing and 2 hours is pretty safe.
 One hour is definitely not enough.
-After 2 hours of pressure cooking you will end up with a pretty rich and dark stock.
+After 2 hours of pressure cooking, you will end up with a pretty rich and dark stock.
 I discarded the mushroom themselves but they could be reincorporated into the recipe.
 I would suggest pureeing them.
-They have zero flavor left so they won’t be too exciting to eat whole.
-The stock in the other hand is incredible.
+They have zero-flavor left so they won’t be too exciting to eat whole.
+The stock, on the other hand, is incredible.

 Pre-hydrating dry pasta.